full-stack-serverless/conference-app-in-a-box/README.md

 🛠 Built with React Native, GraphQL, AWS Amplify, & AWS AppSync

 > Follow me on [Twitter at @dabit3](https://twitter.com/dabit3) to keep up with my future projects as well as updates and new features added to this one!
+If you need any help launching this app, please reach out to me I'd be happy to help.

 ### Features